SideProjectHub/KitchenReceiptDatabase/backend/README.md

 `npm run start` - Starts the server with the listed `address:port` in *app.js*.

+*Note*: In order to use tesseract you must for image-to-text recognition you need to install the engine on your terminal.
+For Debian/Ubuntu use:
+`apt-get install tessseract-ocr`.

 ### File Structure

 The NodeJS server depends on the *.env* file listed in root folder to take in database connection address and any other private forms of data.